Chinmayee770/bob_hackathon/README.md

 ## 7) Centralized Dashboard
 - **Overview:** A centralized dashboard for monitoring and managing the entire process, providing a unified interface for data access and control.
  - All the processed information, including department-wise email classification, financial ratios, company reputation, agency/audit check, business loan status, and personal loan status, is integrated into a centralized dashboard.
  - This dashboard provides a comprehensive view for decision-makers to approve loans, respond to emails, and perform other critical operations efficiently.

--**Question/Query on Data:**
+- **Question/Query on Data:**
   Users (bankers) can query or pose questions about data through the centralized dashboard, making the decision-making process more interactive and data-driven.

--**Data Chat Gen AI (Data Analytics):**
+- **Data Chat Gen AI (Data Analytics):**
    Data analytics is facilitated through AI using langchain and pandas agents to provide insights and trends through a humanised chat bot method.

 #############
 ---